 Continued learning (read, listen to audio programs, attend a seminar)

 Clear out a bunch of little tasks that have been put off

 Now the woodcutter can’t just alternate between cutting wood and sharpening the saw indefinitely.
 Downtime is needed too, but it isn’t the same as sharpening the saw.
 The woodcutter can become even more productive by sharpening the blade, studying new woodcutting techniques, working out to become stronger, and learning from other woodcutters.

-Empowered leaders sharpen their saw and are even more successful.
+Empowered leaders who regularly sharpen their saw are even more successful.